 What about Valenciano?!

 Unless you send your children to a British, American and other private schools, then there is no getting away from the Valenciano language.
 Public and concertado schools will teach Valenciano!
-For example, my son have two subjects in Valenciano.One is Llengua (Valenciano) and also Ciencias Social (Social Sciences) which is also taught in Valenciano.
+For example, my son has two subjects in Valenciano.One is Llengua (Valenciano) and also Ciencias Social (Social Sciences) which is also taught in Valenciano.

-Bear in mind, unless your child already speak the Spanish language, they will have to learn TWO languages.
+Bear in mind, unless your child already speaks the Spanish language, they will have to learn TWO languages.
 Even though there is a saying that kids are like sponges, you must also invest the time to make sure that your child has all the help and encouragement that he needs.
 Whether be in the form of extra tutoring or dedicate a lot of time to try and learn the language yourself.